ErikEgl/nodeJS-App/readme.md

-to see node js file in console write node path to file
+to see node js file in console write:

+node path to file